Insulation and Loft Boarding Cost

 Adding Lights or Electrics

-The price of any work involving electrics will depend on the scale of the work to be done.
-Electricians generally charge around £150 per day.
-They are unlikely to charge for less than half a day, no matter how quick the job is.
+For other types of work, you should expect to pay an electrician around £150 per day.
+They're unlikely to charge for less than half a day, no matter how quick the job is, though.

 Insulating Pipes

-If you have exposed pipes in your loft you should insulate them; otherwise, you risk them freezing in cold winters.
-It’s a simple job to insulate them.
-The cost of the materials is around £1.75 per metre.
+It’s a simple job to insulate them, with the cost of the materials being around £1.75 per metre.
 You just need to use cable ties to secure the foam to the pipes.
 Your contractor will likely charge a flat fee of around £70 to do the work for you.

 Roof Repairs

 Going into your loft can reveal that there are problems with your roof.
 You should not ignore these issues as they can cause further, costly damage to your home.
-If you just need a few tiles replacing or the flashing fixed, you can be looking at between £150-£250 per m².
-If there is more extensive damage, like sagging rafters, then the costs can be more in the range of £1,000.

 Loft Conversion

 There is a big difference between boarding a loft and converting it into an extra living space.
 If you want to use the space as an extra room, then the scale of the work will be very different.
-The floors will have to be much more structurally sound, and you will have to consider electrics, heating and boarding the walls.
+The floors will have to be much more structurally sound, and you will have to consider electrics, heating, and boarding the walls.

 Labour Costs and Timescales

 The labour costs will depend on the nature of the work.
 The type of insulation you choose will have the biggest impact on the cost and the time scale involved.
-To give you an idea of average costs and timescales involved, the table gives prices and times for a 15m² loft in a terraced house.

 Job | Average Labour Cost | Duration |